yash9904/heart-failure-prediction/README.md

 ## Heart Failure Prediction
 ### ~ A logistic Regression model using sklearn
-### ~ Predicts whether the person's heart has failed or not using his/her clinical reports
+### ~ Predicts whether the person's heart has failed or not using his/her clinical reports during the follow up period
 Description of the dataset:
 | Feature                       |  Explanation                                    |
 |:------------------------------|:------------------------------------------------|